 This is surgery to remove the pancreas.
 In this procedure, all or part of the pancreas can be removed.
 In some cases, other nearby structures may also be removed, such as:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 The pancreas produces many necessary digestive enzymes and helps regulate blood sugar.
 When part of the pancreas is removed, long-term complications may result, such as:

 Leading up to the procedure, your doctor may do the following:

 You should arrange for a ride to and from the hospital and have someone stay with you the first night.

-The doctor will make an incision in the abdomen.
+An incision will be made in the abdomen.
 The affected part of the pancreas, as well as other affected areas, will be removed.
-The doctor will close the incision with stitches or staples.
+The incision will be closed with stitches or staples.